danilocb21/projeto-rpg/README.md

 ```

 ## 🎮 Usage
 WASD to walk, E to interact, TAB to go back, ENTER to begin the game.
+If you wish to test and debug the code, press F7 to open the game state button chart.

 Walk up to the NPC, press E to interact, defeat it in battle mode, reach the final object.